fiona20072007/Learn-note/React-Redux/200812-Navigation with React Router.md

 So essentially a hash router is a lot more flexible because it does not require special configuration by your backend server.
 You can just have a single html file at a single route.
 You can always make requests to exactly that route.
 And then when the application actually loads up, react router is going to look at only whatever is after the hash to decide what to show on the screen.

-a very good example of when to use a hash router is if you are doing a deployment to github pages. github pages does not allow you to do any type of special logic that says hey just go ahead and always return the index.html file. instead, github pages is always going to expect that you make a request to some defined resource. if you're deploying every application to github pages, you can say just come to my github pages link and then you can put whatever special path you have inside of the hash over here and the server is not going to care about whatever is after the hash.
+a very good example of when to use a hash router is if you are doing a deployment to github pages. github pages does not allow you to do any type of special logic that says hey just go ahead and always return the index.html file. instead, github pages is always going to expect that you make a request to some defined resource. if you're deploying a react application to github pages, you can say just come to my github pages link and then you can put whatever special path you have inside of the hash over here, and the server is not going to care about whatever is after the hash.

+when you try to deploy a browser router, if you start to get error messages saying this route is not defined, chances are your server is not set up correctly.